 Video recording capabilities

-The Canon Rebel T5 and T6 both offer full HD video recording at 1080p resolution.
+The Rebel T5 and T6 both offer full HD video recording at 1080p resolution.
 However, the T6 has some improvements over the T5 in terms of video recording capabilities.

 The T6 has a new feature called “HDR Movie mode,” which allows the camera to capture more detail in high-contrast scenes by combining multiple exposures into a single video frame.
 This results in more natural-looking video with better highlight and shadow detail.

 In addition, the T6 also has built-in Wi-Fi and NFC connectivity, which allows you to wirelessly transfer your videos to your computer or mobile device for easy sharing and editing.
 The T5, on the other hand, does not have built-in Wi-Fi or NFC connectivity, but you can purchase a separate Wi-Fi adapter to enable wireless transfer.